Aux-Think: Exploring Reasoning Strategies for Data-Efficient Vision-Language Navigation: Experimental Results

 We evaluate our method on the VLN-CE benchmarks, which provide continuous environments for navigational actions in reconstructed photorealistic indoor scenes.
 We first focus on the val-unseen split in \textbf{R2R-CE} dataset in Table \ref{tab:r2r_val_unseen}.
 To be fair, we distinguish between methods by marking those based on waypoint predictors ($\ast$) and those that are not based on large models ($\dagger$).

 In large model-based methods, we additionally mark the amount of data used by the method in addition to the R2R-CE training split (\textbf{Extra Data}).
-We further scale up by the RxR training split (600K), and our performance remains comparable to those using a much larger amount of training data, whose training data includes general visual data and real-world data from the Internet.
+We further scale up by the RxR training split (600K), DAgger data (500K) and web data (500K), and our performance achieves the SOTA Success Rate (SR) to those using a much larger amount of training data.

 As in Table \ref{tab:r2r_val_unseen}, our proposed \textbf{Aux-Think} achieves strong performance with and without extra data.
 We attribute these results to multilevel reasoning supervision.
 Our joint training on CoT-based reasoning, instruction reconstruction, and receding-horizon action prediction enriches the model’s semantic grounding and decision-making ability, allowing it to better generalize from limited data.
 Our method benefits from reasoning-induced supervision signals that align more closely with the high-level semantic structure of the instructions, making each training example more informative.